List of gridiron football quarterbacks passing statistics

 A banner hangs in the Rogers Centre to commemorate Damon Allen's record-breaking pass in 2006.

-Bo Levi Mitchell is the newest player added.
+Jared Goff is the newest player added.

 This is a list of gridiron football quarterbacks passing statistics for quarterbacks that have played outdoor professional football in North America.
 Below is a listing of the combined professional football league leaders for passing yards, passing touchdowns, passing completions, and passing attempts.

 Because indoor football is played on a much shorter field and heavily favors offensive scoring, its records are not included in the main list, but are noted in a separate addendum below; likewise, as is standard for statistical record-keeping, exhibition games, all-star games (such as the Pro Bowl) and preseason contests are not counted.